learning-on-chip/google-cluster-data/README.md

 # Google Cluster Data

-The repository contains scripts for dumping Google’s [cluster data][data].
+The repository contains scripts for processing Google’s [cluster data][data].
 The following tables are currently processed:

 * `job_events`,
 * `task_events`, and